 Trump Says He Will Ban TikTok From The U.S.

-Microsoft was rumored to be in discussions with TikTok’s owner, ByteDance, to purchase the app, but according to reporters, Trump made it clear he was not in favor of allowing a U.S. company to buy the app.
+Microsoft was rumoured to be in discussions with TikTok’s owner, ByteDance, to purchase the app, but according to reporters, Trump made it clear he was not in favour of allowing a U.S. company to buy the app.

 Pool report via main print pooler David Cloud/LAT pic.twitter.com/RDV8LjnLLQ